visualjeff/hybrid-storage/README.md

 - ✅ **Configurable performance** - Choose your trade-offs
 - ✅ **Debounced writes** - Optimize storage performance
 - ✅ **Native IndexedDB Storage** - Uses `setItemRaw` for storing objects as-is in IndexedDB without JSON stringification
+- ✅ **Simultaneous signals and polling** - Supports immediate signal updates alongside polling for external change detection

+**Note**: This dual mechanism of signals and polling is crucial for collaborative, real-time applications where both user experience and data consistency are priorities.

 ### 🚀 Quick Start